แชร์ผ่าน

 Offer setup

-Withing the offer setup, verify the customer information, products, pricing, and terms associated to the multiparty private offer are correct.
+On the Offer setup page, verify that the customer information, products, pricing, and terms associated with the multiparty private offer are correct.
 Adjust the pricing and optionally add your terms.
-If there's an issue with the information included in the multiparty private offer, request the originator to withdraw it, update it, and resubmit it to you.
-Before any sales, provide your resale certificates to Microsoft if you have a United States tax profile, or claim tax treaty benefit on your W-8BEN if you have a United Kingdom tax profile.
+If there's an issue with the information included in the multiparty private offer, request that the originator withdraws it, updates it, and resubmits it to you.
+Before any sales, provide your resale certificates to Microsoft if you have a US tax profile.
+Or claim a tax treaty benefit on your W-8BEN form if you have a UK tax profile.

-• Customer terms and conditions: Optionally, upload a PDF copy of the terms and conditions you want your customer to accept as part of the multiparty private offer.
+• Customer terms and conditions: Optionally, upload a PDF copy of the terms and conditions that you want your customer to accept as part of the multiparty private offer.
 Your terms and conditions aren't visible to the ISV, just to your customer.
-A total of five attachments can be uploaded between you and the ISV.
+You can upload a total of five attachments between you and the ISV.

 1. Select + Add terms and conditions.